originalname51/springboot-and-apache-tiles/README.md

 # springboot-and-apache-tiles
-an example using spring boot and apache tiles
+Quick proof of concept on jakarta upgrade for tiles and integration with spring boot 3.x.
 To run this project
+- clone tiles and request-tiles from originalname51.
+Run them without the test because they fail :(.
-- clone and run application
+- run application
-- open your browser and type localhost:8080
+- open your browser and type localhost:8080/home - tiles is functional!